jaytintran/jaytintran/README.md

 ### Hi I'm a Tech Geek & Bodybuilder
 - I'm Tin solve problems, make life fun and easier while having fun along the way!
 I'm a front end software engineer beside being a Jack of a All Trade.
-Doing other things for fun like boxing, learning new languages, playing poker etc.
+Doing other things for fun like boxing, learning new languages, playing poker etc.<br/>
 [My Personal Portfolio](https://jaytintran.github.io/)

 ### My Projects & Skills